the-casle/astsetup/README.md

 If need more properties than supplied within the settings, `ASTSetupSettings` can be inheritted and any additional properties can be included within the new class.

 # Last Notes
-It's up to the dev on handling the setup being run only once if that's their primary use.
-It doesn't have to be only for following an installation, it will popup the window whenever the `ASTSetup` is initialized.
+It's up to the dev on `astSetup`'s use.
+If for example its used post installation, the dev will have to verify the setup is only triggered once.
+It doesn't have to be used soley following an installation, it will popup the window whenever the `ASTSetup` is initialized so it can be used through the tweak or preferences if needed.